PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_walk.md

 Part 1 in the notebook defines the simulation using the two strategies (same as in the two tutorials).

 **Qualitative comparison**.
 Run the two code blocks for Part2: Visualizing trajectories (1st block simulates, 2nd block is plotter).
-The background color indicates concentration: white -> red = low -> high; black dot are starting points; red dots are the points they reached at the end of the simulation; colorful small dots represents trajectories (one color one cell): dark -> bright color = older -> newer time points; dark dashed circle is where concentration reaches 1e8.
+The background color indicates concentration: white -> red = low -> high; black dot are starting points; red dots are the points they reached at the end of the simulation; colorful small dots represents trajectories (one color one cell): dark -> bright color = older -> newer time points; blue cross indicates the goal.

-Which strategy allows the cell travel towards the higher concentration?
+**STOP**: Which strategy allows the cell travel towards the higher concentration?
+{: .notice--primary}

 Can we make a conclusion on which default tumbling frequencies are good yet?
 If not, why?